Florida Keys National Marine Sanctuary Regulations

 Zone-Specific Regulations

 Florida Keys National Marine Sanctuary established the nation's first comprehensive network of marine zones in 1997 after years of planning, design, and public input.
-The marine zoning plan for the Sanctuary includes five types of zones with varying levels of protection: ecological reserves, sanctuary preservation areas, wildlife management areas, existing management areas, and special-use areas.
+The marine zoning plan for the Sanctuary includes five types of zones with varying levels of protection: conservation areas, sanctuary preservation areas, restoration areas, wildlife management areas and management areas.

 Marine zoning is designed to protect and preserve sensitive parts of the ecosystem while allowing activities that are compatible with resource protection.